juanmirod/tts/README.md

 ## Usage

-To use TTS Whisper:

 tts is a command line command, you can run -h for help:

 ```shell
 python -m tts.tts -h
 ```

-Run it with the sample txt file and the default voice:
+Run it with the sample txt file and the default voice in OpenAI tts API:

 ```shell
 python -m tts.tts sample.txt